stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 This block gives an explanation suitable for non experts while staying aligned with the effective layer description.

 In an ordinary fluid, turbulence looks like a messy swirl of eddies of many sizes.
-There is a famous picture where big eddies break into smaller eddies, which break into even smaller ones, until the motion turns into heat.
+A familiar picture is that big eddies break into smaller eddies, which break into even smaller ones, until the motion turns into heat.

-In a quantum fluid, such as superfluid helium, something new happens.
+In a quantum fluid, such as superfluid helium, something new appears.
 The flow can move without friction, and rotation happens through very thin vortex lines.
 The circulation around each vortex line is quantized.
-Instead of a smooth soup of whirlpools, there is a tangle of very thin, very precise threads of rotation.
+Instead of a smooth soup of whirlpools, there is a tangle of very thin threads of rotation.

 The big open question is whether we can describe this motion with one unified story.
 At large scales, the flow often looks almost classical.
 At small scales, it is made of quantized vortex lines, Kelvin waves, and phonons.
 The problem is to understand: